A First Timer’s Guide to Winter Park, Colorado

 Like my tie to Planes, Trains & Automobiles there?

 - Linus Oliver “Doc” Graves family moved to the Fraser Valley in 1922 to open a drugstore in Tabernash, Colorado.
 Tabernash is located just 12 miles north of Winter Park on Highway 40.
 When the Moffat tunnel was built in 1928 the road over Rollins Pass was no longer needed.
 Lumber production came to a screeching halt in the Tabernash area and the Graves Family moved their Drugstore south to the Town of Fraser, Colorado.
-The Town of Fraser is the Northern boundary for the Town of Winter Park.
+The Town of Fraser is the Northern boundary of the Town of Winter Park.
 Some tourists don’t even know they’ve left Winter Park and entered Fraser.

-- With the expansion of Victory Highway (U.S. Highway 40) which expanded in the town of Fraser the Graves were uprooted and closed their drugstore.
+- With the expansion of Victory Highway (U.S. Highway 40) which expanded in the town of Fraser, the Graves were uprooted and closed their drugstore.
 The highway expansion ran right through the middle of their building.
 The Graves family then purchased a few acres south of Fraser and built cabins that hosted travelers, hunters and early vacationers to the Fraser Valley.
 They named their lodging community Hideaway Park.

 - Winter Park, Colorado is the highest incorporated town in the United States: Although the town center is at about 9,000 feet, Winter Park, using administrative boundaries as a measure, became the highest incorporated town in the United States after the July 2006 annexation of 5,214 acres (21.10 km2) of Winter Park Ski Resort to allow new on-mountain improvements.
 Source: Wikipedia